What is a Praline? The Ultimate Guide to Pecan Pralines

 Use a heavy-duty saucepan over low-to-medium heat.
 Add the sugars, syrup, and milk, consistently stirring until the sugars dissolve.

-If you aren’t eating them right away, make sure they are completely cooled down before storing them in an airtight container.
+If you aren’t eating these praline nuts right away, make sure they are completely cooled down before storing them in an airtight container.
 You can save them in your refrigerator or freezer for about 3 weeks before they begin to lose that fresh candied consistency.

 One of the great things about Millican pecan pralines is they are gluten-free.
 Gluten is the name for certain proteins that are found in whole-grain products such as wheat, rye, and barley.
 Some people may be allergic to gluten and consuming it could cause them some digestive stress.
 Raw pecans are gluten-free and can be used for your pecan praline recipes.